Ohio English Language Proficiency Screener (OELPS)

 Ohio worked with a group of states led by the English Language Proficiency Assessment for the 21st Century (ELPA21) to develop the screener.
 View the ELPA21 FAQ page.

-Available on the portal (the OELPS is titled “ELPA21 Screener” on the portal)
+Available on the test portal (the OELPS is titled “ELPA21 Screener” on the test portal)

 Before administering the screener, test administrators must review the OELPS Test Administration Manual, the ELPA21 Screener Step Two Speaking Scoring Document and the Teacher Hand Scoring System (THSS) User Guide.